-"True-Up" means a mechanism required by the Securitization Law and Financing Order No. 2 whereby the Servicer will provide a notice to the Issuer and the Authority of an intention to make an adjustment to the applicable 2015 Restructuring Charges based on actual collected 2015 Restructuring Charges and updated assumptions by the Servicer as to future collections of 2015 Restructuring Charges.
+"True-Up" means a mechanism required by the Securitization Law and Financing Order No. 3 whereby the Servicer will provide a notice to the Issuer and the Authority of an intention to make an adjustment to the applicable 2016A Restructuring Charges based on actual collected 2016A Restructuring Charges and updated assumptions by the Servicer as to future collections of 2016A Restructuring Charges.

-"True-Up Adjustment" means each of the Annual True-Up Adjustment, the Mid-Year True-Up Adjustment and the Optional True-Up Adjustment.
+"True-Up Adjustment" means each of the Annual True-Up Adjustment, the Mandatory Mid-Year True-Up Adjustment, the Voluntary Mid-Year True-Up Adjustment and the Optional True-Up Adjustment.

-"Trust Estate" means the 2015 Collateral pledged to the Trustee.
+"Trust Estate" means the 2016A Collateral pledged to the Trustee.